- Date: Friday, 2 February 2017

 Welcome to the United Nations

 The Financing for Development agenda has emphasized the importance of long-term “stable private financial flows to developing countries” since the Monterrey Consensus (para 25.)
-At the same time, there has been a growing focus on the incorporating environmental, social and governance (ESG) factors in investing.
+Indeed, the need for long-term investment to achieve the SDGs is estimated to be in the trillions of dollars.
+At the same time, there has been a growing focus on the importance incorporating environmental, social and governance (ESG) factors in investing.
 The Addis Ababa Action Agenda brings these two strands together, emphasizing that sustainability and stability of the financial system are mutually reinforcing.
-Yet, to date, capital markets remain short-term oriented.

 The Financing for Development outcomes all stress the importance of improving national tax systems and enhancing revenue.
 Both Monterrey Consensus and Doha Declaration address the question of return of stolen assets.

 As part of the Addis Ababa Action Agenda, Member States committed to a new social compact.
 This compact contains two components: a commitment to deliver social protection systems and measures for all, including floors; and a package of essential public services.
 While there is some overlap of these two areas, social protection generally refers to cash transfers and social insurance, such as adequate pensions for older persons, and essential public services include the provision of basic social services, such as health care and education.